paulchabotca/pakyow/docs/overview/_overview.md

 accomplish this, many developers have chosen to move some or all of their application to the client.
 Rather than responding with the requested document, the server responds with JavaScript that (hopefully) renders the requested document.
-In the client-side Web, a url most often points at a blank page. *The client-side model breaks the Web.*
+In the client-side Web, an url most often points at a blank page. *The client-side model breaks the Web.*

 Pakyow lets you build interactive user experiences that sit on top of a